rayford/recipes/slow-cooker/venison-chili.md

 ## Directions
-  * Brown the venison in non-stick pan on medium heat; seasoning it with a sprinkling of salt, pepper, and onion powder
+  * Brown the venison in non-stick pan on medium heat; seasoning it with salt, pepper, and onion powder
   * Add browned venison to slow cooker
   * Add all ingredients to slow cooker and stir
   * Cook on low for 8hrs